45 Productive things to do when bored at work

 This planned grocery list will also help you in checking how much you’re spending on what items, and what items you can remove from the list.

-33. Step away for a lunch
+39. Step away for lunch

 Do you take your lunch at your desk?
-If yes then it’s time to move away because eating at your desk might make you sleepy and feel disconnected from your coworkers.
+If yes, then it’s time to move away because eating at your desk might make you sleepy and feel disconnected from your coworkers.

-34. Grab a coffee with the CEO
+41. Grab a coffee with the CEO

 Meeting your CEO over a cup of coffee may give you anxiety attacks, but it’s not as nerve-wracking an experience as made out to be.